The difference between a 7-8 Figure dropshipper and a 5 figure dropshipper.

 They create systems and delegation systems from product research, to hiring to customer service so that the team can operate without them.

 In short, they automate their entire business operations to run without them.

-And if that’s what you want to do, then here are 3 MUST DO’s in order to successfully automate your dropshipping business.
+And if that’s what you want to do, then here are 3 must do’s in order to successfully automate dropshipping business.

 Oftentimes when dropshippers come to me asking me for advice on creating systems to automate their business, I realize that they make these few crucial mistakes.

 - They always feel that their team members cannot do a better job than them, that’s why they are unable to successfully delegate their work out.

 - They put themselves in every step of the process.

 And all of these lead to them being forever “stuck” in their business, doing the same tasks over and over again every single day.